-The new Bundarra Sewer Scheme Project is nearly complete with an estimated cost of \$8.5 million to provide reticulated sewerage infrastructure and services to approximately 175 properties within the Bundarra area.
+Currently the all new Bundarra Sewer Scheme Project is being constructed with an estimated cost of \$8.5 million to provide reticulated sewerage infrastructure and services to approximately 175 properties within the Bundarra area.
 There are no identified major upgrade works required over the next 10 years in addition to this project.